-Clustered or common-wall housing at up to eight dwelling units per access allowed on the south side of NE 70.
-Street and east of the park and ride lot subject to standards and the south side of NE 70.
+Clustered or common wall housing at up to eight dwelling units per acreas allowed on the south side of NE 70.
+Street and east of the park and inde lot subject to standards.

-The south side of NE 70th Street, east of the park and ride lot and west of existing singlefamily residential development is developed with common-wall housing under a Planned Unit Development.
+The south side of NE 70th Street, east of the park and ride lot and west of existing single-family residential development is developed with common-wall housing under a Planned Unit Development.
 Medium density of up to eight dwelling units per acre is allowed, subject to the following standards: